efeelize/eng/kaiyan/dinner/questions_about_menu.md

 > 6)So "for starters" is a phrase that we use that means to begin with, first off.
 So there's a list of things that Jim is going to tell her that she needs to change and the first thing is that she has way too much text in these slides.

-# 4.go with [phr.选择] & torn /tɔrn/ [adj.纠结] & Can I start you two off with some water? & server
+# 4.go with [phr.选择] & torn /tɔrn/ [adj.纠结] & Can I start you two off with some water? & server & caterer/catering company  [n.餐饮服务者]
 > 1)And often has this feeling or sense that you were waiting or hesitating.
 Or you couldn't decide and finally you choose.
 That's when we say go with.and you can use it, you know, anywhere.
 You don't need to use it just for food.
 For example, if I am shopping for clothes.
 The lady at the front can ask me "Oh, what did you choose", right?
 And then I can say "I went with the T-shirt".

 > 2) If you torn between two things, you can't decide between two things.
 It sounds very dramatic, though.Yeah.
 It's really not.
 It just means you are indecisive and unsure.And "torn", it sounds like painful, like, "Ooh, I really can't decide, I'm so torn!"Well.
 When you think about it, one side of you wants this, one side of you wants that, you don't know what to do.